 - Debbie Yunker Kail is the director of the Hillel Jewish Student Center at Arizona State University.
 She and her husband, Ben, have two young children that were conceived via assisted reproductive technology treatments.

-- Jesse Hade, MD, FACOG is a Board certified reproductive endocrinologist and OBGYN at Boston IVF – The Arizona Center.
+- Jesse Hade, MD, FACOG is a Board certified reproductive endocrinologist and OBGYN at Generation Next Fertility in New York.
 Dr. Hade is a Fellow of the American College of Obstetricians and Gynecologists, a member of the American Society for Reproductive Medicine, and the Society for Reproductive Endocrinology and Infertility.

 - Cassie Weisz-Marin is a pastry chef.
 When she’s not busy whipping up tasty treats, she’s enjoying her time with her husband, stepdaughter and infant twins who were conceived via a gestational carrier.